jaimetur/PhotoMigrator/help/execution/execution-from-docker.md

 - Documentation folder.
 - Help folder.
 - Default Configuration file (Config.ini).
-- docker.conf file to easilly select the docker container image that you want to run.
+- docker.conf file to easily select the docker container image that you want to run.

 If you chose this option, just need to follow the next steps: